 However, this can be a large undertaking.
 If you don’t have the time or expertise to manage the consultation process yourself, WorkNest can offload this pressure by assigning a dedicated HR Consultant to support you.

-- Support tailored to your reorganisation needs, from operational consultations with affected employees to full end-to-end project management
+- Support tailored to your reorganisation needs, from redundancy and organisational consultations with affected employees, TUPE process support and full end-to-end project management

 - Expert presence at announcement or at-risk meetings to answer process questions so that managers can focus on the business case